sympy/sympy/doc/src/modules/physics/mechanics/examples.rst

   >>> BL = [BodyFrame, BodyFork, BodyWR, BodyWF]

 The N frame is the inertial frame, coordinates are supplied in the order of independent, dependent coordinates.
-The kinematic differential equation are also entered here.
+The kinematic differential equations are also entered here.
 Here the independent speeds are specified, followed by the dependent speeds, along with the non-holonomic constraints.
 The dependent coordinate is also provided, with the holonomic constraint.
 Again, this is only